Leigh-Ann Russell: Biography

+In June 2024, Russell was appointed chief information officer and global head of engineering at BNY and a member of the firm's executive committee, joining the company in September 2024.

+Since joining BNY, Russell has spoken publicly about the firm's artificial intelligence adoption, including appearances at the Microsoft AI Tour in New York City alongside Microsoft executives.
+In 2025, BNY announced a multiyear relationship with OpenAI intended to enhance its internal enterprise AI platform.
+In late 2025, reporting described BNY expanding its AI platform with Google Cloud's agentic AI capabilities as part of its broader AI programme.

 Outside of engineering, she also serves as a non-executive director for the manufacturing company Hill & Smith.

-Russell was elected Fellow of the Royal Academy of Engineering in 2019.
-She was elected Fellow of the Royal Society of Edinburgh in 2022.
+Russell was elected a Fellow of the Royal Academy of Engineering in 2019.
+She was elected a Fellow of the Royal Society of Edinburgh in 2022.
 She was also made an honorary Professor of Practice at Queen's University Belfast in 2022.
 She is also a Fellow of the Energy Institute and a Chartered Petroleum Engineer.